Kristen Guest Studio & Fine Art Gallery

 I use acrylics and drawing media to create a "faux encaustic" texture that closely looks and feels like the beeswax used in encaustic painting.
 No wax was used.

-Each order is packed with care and professionalism, using Saatchi’s shipping guidelines as my standard.
+Each order is packed with care, using Saatchi’s shipping guidelines as my standard.
 You can also choose to pickup at my studio or have it delivered locally.

-I want to be sure that you are happy with your purchase!
+I want you to be happy with your purchase!
 Contact me within 7 days of your delivery date to share your concerns and we will work towards a solution together.

 Artist